-Successful Godpreneurs, on the other hand, can enjoy what we have, and experience it fully, because we are inherently unattached from comfort.
+Successful Godpreneurs, on the other hand, enjoy what they have, and experience it fully, because they are inherently unattached from comfort.

 Remember, the enemy doesn’t want you to do what God created you to do.
 He uses “comfort” to kill our calling.
 But God, through faith, is trying to show us there’s no such thing as “comfort,” which is why comfortable things don’t last, and why the faithful Godpreneurs are most “comfortable” in “discomfort.”
 Comfortable is just a tool the enemy uses.
 God is hoping we will choose discomfort.

 The Godpreneurial life isn’t about being “certain,” it’s about trying anyway.
 Comfort in business is, essentially, certainty.
 We can either choose to be certain about what you’ve known or certain that we’ll make the best of whatever happens because we are certain that God has our back when we’re pursuing the very thing He created us to accomplish.